bbalganjjm/natural_js/docs/implementation/m9-plan.md

 # Next action

-Proceed with the approved M9 implementation, beginning with the M8 recheck, public `Rule` type deletion, fixed-tarball consumer tests, and accessibility gates.
-Before any registry publication or tag, return the exact candidate SHA, tarball, package contents, release notes, completed gates, and remaining limitations for a final explicit publication decision.
-The user has now placed Safari outside the initial 2.0 browser support scope; Playwright WebKit remains distinct engine evidence.
-Registry publication remains deferred by the user.
+The M8 recheck, public `Rule` type deletion, exact beta tarball consumer checks, and automated accessibility gates are complete and recorded below.
+Keep that beta artifact unpublished while M10 and later separately approved work proceeds.
+Before any registry publication or tag, prepare a final candidate with its exact SHA, tarball, package contents, release notes, completed gates, and remaining limitations for the user's personal tests and explicit publication decision.
+Safari is outside the initial 2.0 browser support scope; Playwright WebKit remains distinct engine evidence.

 # Decisions